-Last day I had an issue with memory and the exact error was the below one.
+The other day we faced an issue with the memory and the exact error was can be described as below:

 On the first look, we should check the Apache conf for any memory limits set in the Apache configuration file.
 You can check this using the below command